yousefelassal/quote-cron/README.md

 > The only way to have a friend is to be one.

 > With the realization of one's own potential and self-confidence in one's ability, one can build a better world.

+> Baseball is the only field of endeavor where a man can succeed three times out of ten and be considered a good performer.